dokar3/any/js/README.md

 `/any-service-api`

-The APIs module.
-Providing both Android and browser APIs to run service.
-Write in TypeScript.
+The service API module, written in TypeScript.

 `/any-service-compile`

-Compile and bundle service.
-Using `webpack`, `babel` and other tools to build compatible JS bundle for `duktape` JS engine.
+Using `webpack`, `babel` and other tools to compile and bundle services.

 `/any-service-runner`

 (WIP) Service runner for browsers.
-Providing web GUI to run services.
+Providing web ui to run services.

 `/any-service-template`